Dr Sarah Wood

 Email: Sarah dot Wood at warwick dot ac dot uk

-Dr Sarah Wood is Associate Professor.
-She completed her undergraduate and graduate study at the University of Oxford.
+Sarah Wood was educated at a comprehensive school in Wiltshire and at the University of Oxford.
+She has taught medieval and early modern literature at Warwick since 2014.
 She previously taught at University College London and at St Hilda’s College, Oxford.
-Sarah has also held fellowships at the Huntington Library (USA) in 2013 and 2014.
-She joined the department at Warwick in 2014.
+She has also held two short-term research fellowships at the Huntington Library, San Marino CA.

-Research interests include Piers Plowman, late medieval religious literature, alliterative poetry, and the history of the book.
-Her first book, Conscience and the Composition of Piers Plowman (Oxford, 2012), was an exploration of literary ‘character’ in the multiple discourses and versions of which Langland’s poem is composed.
-She has since co-edited (with Ralph Hanna) a new edition of The Prick of Conscience (Oxford, 2013), a mid-fourteenth century poetic discussion of contempt of the world and the four Last Things.
-She is currently working on a book on the manuscripts and medieval reception of Piers Plowman.
+Research interests include Piers Plowman, medieval religious literature, and the history of the book.
+My first book, Conscience and the Composition of Piers Plowman (Oxford, 2012), was an exploration of literary ‘character’ in the multiple discourses and versions of which Langland’s poem is composed.
+I have since co-edited a new edition of The Prick of Conscience (Oxford, 2013) and published a number of articles on the text and manuscripts of Piers Plowman.
+My most recent book, Piers Plowman and its Manuscript TraditionLink opens in a new window, is published by Boydell and Brewer/York Medieval Press in the series York Manuscript and Early Print Studies.

 - Conscience and the Composition of Piers Plowman (Oxford: Oxford University Press, 2012).